alpinebuster/as-docs/content/docs/plugin.md

 });
 ```

-* `title: String` Plugin title as shown in the store in Blockbench
+* `title: String` Plugin title as shown in the store in AS
 * `author: String` Author name or names
-* `description: String` Plugin description for the store in Blockbench
+* `description: String` Plugin description for the store in AS
-* `icon: String` Blockbench icon string, see [Blockbench#icons](blockbench#icons)
+* `icon: String` AS icon string, see [AS#icons](as#icons)
 * `tags: String Array` Plugin tags that will be displayed in the store.
 You can have up to 3.
 Plugins specifically designed for Minecraft must one of the following tags: 'Minecraft', 'Minecraft: Java Edition', or 'Minecraft: Bedrock Edition'.
 * `version: String` Version number for your plugin using [semver](https://semver.org)
-* `variant: String` Variant of Blockbench which supports your plugin.
+* `variant: String` Variant of AS which supports your plugin.
 Can be `desktop`, `web` or `both`
-* `min_version: String` Minimum compatible Blockbench version
+* `min_version: String` Minimum compatible AS version
-* `await_loading: String` Wait for the plugin to finish loading, before allowing Blockbench to do anything such as loading a project.
-This is useful for plugins that add formats and codecs when opening a file with Blockbench that requires those formats.
+* `await_loading: String` Wait for the plugin to finish loading, before allowing AS to do anything such as loading a project.
+This is useful for plugins that add formats and codecs when opening a file with AS that requires those formats.
 * `onload()` Runs whenever the plugin is loaded or after a reload
 * `onunload()` Runs whenever the plugin unloads
 * `oninstall()` Runs when the player installs the plugin
 * `onuninstall()` Runs when the player uninstalls the plugin

-You can find more plugin metadata options in the [Plugin API Refererence](https://www.blockbench.net/wiki/api/plugin).
+You can find more plugin metadata options in the [Plugin API Reference](https://www.ai-stomatology.tech/wiki/api/plugin).

 The variable context of a plugin file is isolated, so you can declare variables like this without polluting the global object.
 ```javascript